i1skn/elm-mock-http/README.md

 in your endpoint.
 - `Http.BadUrl`: If the url you try to get or post to does not match any of the configured endpoints.

+## Contributing
+I'm happy to recieve any feedback and ideas for additional features.
+Any input and pull requests are welcome and encouraged!
+I really want to make this a useful tool during development that will make our lives easier.
+If you'd like to help or have any ideas, get in touch with me at @ryanolsonx on Twitter or @ryanolsonx on the Elm Slack.